schoolofdevops/kubernetes-labguide/chapters/kind_create_cluster.md

 If you see this page , Congratulations !!
 You have the cluster setup.

-## Restartign and Resetting the Cluster
+## Restarting and Resetting the Cluster

 `Note: This is a Optional Topic.
 Skil this during your initial setup lab.`